paulfioravanti/paulfioravanti.github.io/_posts/2019-04-01-elm-018-to-019-upgrade-notes.md

 However, as of this writing, in Elm 0.19 it would seem that is no longer the case.
-Even after updating [`Mouse.clicks`][] in the above code to use [`Browser.Events.onClick`][] from [`elm/browser`][], the dropdown menu would seem to not close, and `showAvailableLanguages` would seem get updated "out-of-sync" to the application state I was seeing in the Elm debugger.
+Even after updating [`Mouse.clicks`][] in the above code to use [`Browser.Events.onClick`][] from [`elm/browser`][], the dropdown menu would not close, and `showAvailableLanguages` would seem to get updated "out-of-sync" to the application state I was seeing in the Elm debugger.

 After finding [this Github issue][elm/compiler/issues/1776], I realised that the problem may be with the Elm compiler itself.
-So, I ended up completely removing the conditional subscription from the Elm 0.19 version of the app, and replacing it with an `onMouseLeave` event directly on the dropdown menu `div` element that would send the `CloseAvailableLanguages` message, which I now actually prefer.
+So, I ended up completely removing the conditional subscription from the Elm 0.19 version of the app, and replacing it with an [`Html.Events.onMouseLeave`][] event directly on the dropdown menu `div` element that would send the `CloseAvailableLanguages` message, which I now actually prefer.
 Something like:

 **`LanguageSelector/View.elm`**